EL-S/AudioBookBayDownloader/README.md

 * Automatic folder sorting
 * Progress bars
 * Test if login token works before a scan
+* Option between magnet and torrent file in the config

 Here is an example config (all fields are required):